 There are many fears running through the minds of parents, but the biggest fear of any is whether or not their child is safe.
 With security cameras and home security systems, we put a lot of effort to ensure safe surroundings for our little ones.
 When our miniature selves begin roaming on their own two legs, the fear of them becoming lost is a never-ending battle.
 We can’t always keep our eyes on our children, but recent developments with barcodes and RFID tagging have derived some very realistic ways of keeping track of our most valuable possessions even when they’re out of sight.

 We Edit and You Approve

 Hello, happy customers!
 As a fellow business entity, we understand the importance of getting your company name out there and gaining visibility.
 If you know what SEO means (Search Engine Optimization) then you know that the more your business’ name is published online, the easier customers can find your company through an online search.

 A host devices’ camera is designed to take pictures, not to decode barcodes.
-Scanning barcodes requires a careful two-step process; focusing the device’s camera on a barcode to be clear on the screen, then scanning.
-The user then must toggle out of that device’s screen to view anything other than the scanned barcode.
+Scanning barcodes requires a careful two-step process– first focusing the device’s camera on a barcode to be clear on the screen, and then scanning.
+The user then must toggle out of their device’s screen to view anything other than the scanned barcode.
 This affects the speed of the workflow.
 Every barcode must go through the same process – refocusing, then scanning.